leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: pterygium-intraoperative-cornearefractive
 - What will happen during pterygium surgery?
+- how is the skin on the eye removed?
+- how is pterygium surgery done?
+- What will happen in a pterygium surgery?
+- I heard I need a transplant if I remove the skin on my eye
+- Can my pterygium be removed by laser?
 - Will my eye be open during pterygium surgery?
 - How will my eye be held open during pterygium surgery?
 - What are the steps in pterygium surgery?